Laronk/Filmmaking_Tutorials/Writing/Save_the_cat__Story_Beats__movie_breakdowns/Fight_Club__1999.md

 ## 8. **Fun and Games `[?-?]`**

 Narrator and Tyler's fight club grows in numbers.
-They start
+Narrator starts seeing the world differently.

 ## 9. **Midpoint `[?]`**